How to create metadata records in the OpenGeoMetadata schema

 Option A: Create metadata in a non-OGM geospatial standard

 Many repositories begin the workflow by creating metadata for their resources in a geospatial metadata standard other than the OGM schema.
 In the United States, this standard is likely either the Federal Geographic Data Committee Content Standard for Digital Geospatial Metadata (FGDC CSDGM) or the International Organization for Standardization (ISO) 191xx series.

 The most commonly used tool for creating geospatial metadata is Esri’s ArcCatalog or ArcGIS Pro (version 2.2 and above).
 These applications create metadata in a proprietary format, called the ArcGIS 1.0 Metadata format, and use built-in XSLs to transform and export this format to FGDC or ISO as XML files.
 Note that ArcCatalog and ArcGIS Pro are limited in their default capabilities for batch-processing metadata.

 Option B: Create metadata in the OGM schema directly

 Other repositories skip Option A and create records directly in the OpenGeoMetadata metadata schema.
 Although users benefit from the more complete information that can be added to an FGDC or ISO document, these standards are not needed to run GeoBlacklight.
 These repositories often use a spreadsheet or a Dublin-Core-based metadata editor to create the records.
 Scripts can be used to convert spreadsheets (in .csv format) to JSON in the OpenGeoMetadata schema.
-See Workflows and Tools for example scripts.
+See Metadata Processing Scripts for example scripts.